firmangel8/nationalities-currency-utilities/README.md

 # nationalities-currency-utilities
-Share resources to get nationalities property and curreny, it usefull in mobile and web apps development.
+Share resources to get nationalities property and curreny.
+Provide data in JSON Format.